Council Tax exemptions & discounts

 - People who are severely mentally impaired

 - Members of religious communities.

 You can apply for single person discount:

-- either apply online for Single Person Discount
+- either apply online for single occupancy discount

-- or print and return the Single person discount application form to the address on the form
+- or print and return the Single occupancy discount application form to the address on the form

 Council Tax reductions for disabled people